 \section{Related Work}

-The availability of annotated data often represents a major bottleneck in the development of deep learning (DL) models \cite{Celso2022}.
-Unlike biological systems, deep learning methods still lack capabilities for richer representations and sophisticated learning, which synthetic data and simulators can help to address \cite{Cichy2019}.
-These tools are instrumental in training and testing deep neural networks (DNNs), playing a pivotal role in the study of biological systems across various domains, including object detection \cite{Tremblay2018TrainingDN}, semantic segmentation \cite{ros2016}, classification and others \cite{Celso2022}.
-However, achieving high levels of realism in synthetic data generation can be costly.
+The availability of annotated data often represents a major bottleneck in the development of deep learning models \citep{Celso2022}.
+Unlike biological systems, deep learning methods still lack capabilities for richer representations and sophisticated learning, which synthetic data and simulators can help to address \citep{Cichy2019}.
+Synthetic data plays an essential role in training deep neural networks across domains such as detection, segmentation, and classification \citep{Tremblay2018TrainingDN,ros2016,Celso2022}.

 In the medical and machine learning communities, the generation of synthetic ECG data has gained significant interest due to the critical need for large, high-quality datasets.
-Several generative models have been proposed, each with unique approaches to simulate realistic ECG signals.
+Various generative models have been proposed, each with unique approaches to simulate realistic ECG signals.

-A cornerstone of recent advancements is the use of physiological simulators that employ mathematical models, such as partial differential equations, to represent biomedical phenomena such as electrical activation in the heart \cite{Boulakia2010} and neuronal activity and disorders \cite{Fenwick1971,Hallez2007}.

-A notable advancement in synthetic ECG generation is the incorporation of dynamical models based on ordinary differential equations (ODEs). \citeauthor{mcsharry2003dynamical}~\cite{mcsharry2003dynamical} proposed a model using a set of coupled ODEs to simulate the heart's electrical activity, providing a physiologically grounded approach to ECG generation.
-Despite its potential, the integration of such dynamical models with deep learning frameworks for generating 12-lead ECGs remained underexplored.
+A cornerstone of recent advancements is the use of physiological mathematical models, such as partial differential equations, to represent biomedical phenomena including electrical activation in the heart \citep{Boulakia2010} and neuronal activity and disorders \citep{Fenwick1971,Hallez2007}.
+A notable advancement in ECG generation is the dynamical models based on ordinary differential equations (ODEs). \citet{mcsharry2003dynamical} proposed a set of coupled ODEs to simulate the heart's electrophysiological activity providing a physiologically grounded approach to ECG generation.

-The advent of deep learning has introduced innovative methods for generating synthetic ECG data, among which Generative Adversarial Networks (GANs) \cite{Goodfellow2014gan} stand out.
-GANs, through the cooperative training of a generator and a discriminator, have been effectively employed to create high-fidelity synthetic data\cite{adar2018, Karras2017}.
-Various adaptations of GANs, such as DCGAN \cite{radford2015unsupervised}, have shown improvements over the original framework by optimizing architecture for specific applications like image generation.
-In our research, we utilize WaveGAN \cite{Donahue2018wave}, which is particularly suited for waveform data like ECG, providing a more relevant base model for our purposes.
+The advent of deep learning has introduced innovative methods for generating synthetic ECG data, among which Generative Adversarial Networks (GANs) \citep{Goodfellow2014gan} stand out.
+GANs, through adversarial training of a generator and discriminator, have been effectively employed to create high-fidelity synthetic data \citep{adar2018, Karras2017}.
+Variants such as DCGAN \citep{radford2015unsupervised}.
+In our research, we utilize WaveGAN \citep{Donahue2018wave}, a GAN variant designed for waveform data, making it particularly well-suited for modeling the temporal dynamics of ECG signals.